BTran3706/Register-Hand-Gestures/README.md

-# Worked in a team/group of 5 to create this project which can read and register your hand gestures.
+# School project where I worked in a team/group of 5 to create this program which can read and register your hand gestures.
 Depending on which gesture you show, different actions occur from turning on lights, playing a youtube video or sending an SMS message to your phone.

 ## Instructions